tranvansang/express-transformer/README.md

 It is recommended to make use of the exported `TransformationError` error when throwing an error.

+Check [plugins](https://github.com/tranvansang/express-transformer/tree/master/src/plugins) directory for sample code.
+If you think a plugin is useful and should be included in the initial plugin list, please fire and PR.
+Otherwise, you can publish your own plugin to a separated package and add it with `addTransformerPlugin`.

 ### How to extend the Typescript typing.

-The transformations chain's interface can be exported via namespace and global declaration like below.
+The transformations chain's interface can be exported via namespace and global declaration from anywhere in your project like below.

 ```typescript
 declare global {